 Some policies and programs may limit your prescription drug coverage.

-Limits on drug coverage Your plan does not cover some prescription drugs.
+Limits on prescription drug coverage Your plan does not cover some prescription drugs.
 Drugs on the UMP Preferred Drug List may be covered when they are medically necessary for your health condition.
 Drugs not on the Preferred Drug List may be covered if an exception request is granted, which may happen if preferred alternative drugs are inappropriate or not effective for your condition.
 You can find out if your drug’s coverage is limited by checking the UMP Preferred Drug List or calling Washington State Rx Services.

 Pre-authorization Some drugs need pre-authorization to determine whether they are medically necessary and meet other criteria, or the plan will not cover them.
 Find out if your drug needs pre-authorization by calling Washington State Rx Services or checking the UMP Preferred Drug List.
 You and your prescribing provider can also find the coverage criteria for your drug.
 If your drug needs pre-authorization, you, your pharmacist, or your provider must call Washington State Rx Services to request it.
 Drugs covered under the medical benefit rather than the prescription drug benefit have different rules for pre-authorization.
 Call UMP Customer Service for details.